• How long does the process take?

 • Is the test timed?
 If so, how long do I have to complete it?
 Can I stop and resume?

 Yes, the test is timed.
-Once you start the test, you will have 120 minutes to complete it for BCC and 100 minutes for CC.
+Once you start the test, you will have 120 minutes to complete it for APBCC and 100 minutes for BCC or CC.
 You can save as you go; however, the test must be completed in the allotted time.

 • What topics are covered in the test?